morganstanley/testplan/doc/en/drivers_basic.rst

-Any context value from any process can be accessed by the :py:func:`context() <testplan.common.utils.context.context>` call, taking a driver name and a tempita expression that must be valid on that driver name.
+Any context value from any process can be accessed by the :py:func:`context() <testplan.common.utils.context.context>` call, taking a driver name and a Jinja2 expression that must be valid on that driver name.
 This call effectively creates a late-bound value that drivers will resolve at startup, against the current context.